MartinKratochvilProgramy/Portfolio_management_app/README.md

 Update stock prices - connects to the API and for each stock in the portfolio finds the current value, also calculates the total net worth of the portfolio, stores the values and outputs the charts described in the next chapter

 # Outputs
-After running the code program outputs several figures in the main folder.
+After running the code program outputs several figures in the main folder, note that the displayed values are in CZK.
 IMPORTANT: in order to create data for the time-dependent chart program should be run preferable every day, unsless the program is run the figures will not be updated.
 ## Account value in time
 Blue line shows total net worth in time, orange shows invested amount.